dgendill/dassets/README.md

 ## dassets

 Projects deployed across multiple channels often require one-off assets for each channel.
 For example, a game could be distributed on a website, on Android, or as a Facebook app.
 As the number of distribution channels increases, it becomes difficult to remember which project assets are meant to be copied to which channel.
-This command line is intended to help organize files and determine if any are missing.
+This command line tool is intended to help organize files and determine if any are missing.

 * [Project Goals](#project-goals)
 * [Install](#install)